aiengineeringforgrandmas/groq-llama3-mindfulmarketer/readme.md

 ![blk ms mindfulgrandma 1000x500](https://github.com/user-attachments/assets/d3d1a621-7a04-48a5-a5a5-f8b3187eab7b)

-#  🧠 MindfulMarketerAI: Your AI Marketing Guru, Powered by Groq and Llama 3
+#  🧠 MindfulMarketerAI: Your AI Marketing Guru
+## Powered by Groq - Llama3 - Langchain - Langsmith - Streamlit - SQlite3

 Need a marketing mentor who's always got your back, offering insightful advice with a touch of Seth Godin's wisdom?
 Look no further!
 MindfulMarketerAI is a cutting-edge chatbot application that combines the speed of Groq, the intelligence of Llama 3, and a dash of marketing magic to help you navigate the ever-evolving world of marketing.

 ## ✨ Features

 * **Groq-Powered Speed:** Experience lightning-fast responses thanks to Groq's high-performance compute infrastructure.

 * **Llama 3 Intelligence:**  Benefit from the advanced reasoning and language generation capabilities of Llama 3, one of the most powerful large language models available.

 * **Choice of Llama 3 Models:** Experiment with different Llama 3 models, each optimized for specific tasks, and find the perfect fit for your marketing needs.

 * **Context-Aware Conversations:**  MindfulMarketerAI remembers your past interactions, ensuring that each response is relevant and personalized.

 * **Easy Export for Analysis:** Download your conversations in JSONL format, making it simple to analyze and learn from your interactions.

 ## 🚀 Quickstart